CluelessD3v/MouseCaster/README.md

 ## Current Capabilities
 - Raycast from the mouse using ScreenPointToRay (ignores Gui Inset)
 - Capable of filtering either multiple or single instances
-- support for CollectionService tags, mass filter tagged instances (Note: this is off course, more expensive)
+- Support for CollectionService tags, mass filter tagged instances (this is off course, more expensive, but useful for lazy devs like me that cannot even reference Collection service, LOL)
 - Mimics legacy Mouse API: Call MouseCaster.Target() to ray cast

 <br>